Fully Licensed & Insured US DOT 2815075 MC - 938543, Licensed by the Department of Transportation.

 No one is expecting from a recent graduate to have years of experience in some field.
 What the employer does expect are other skills like being a fast learner, flexible, social, and open to the type of cooperation they ask for.

-job interview Lack of confidence can ruin your interview
+Lack of confidence can ruin your interview

 3. Use All the Resources That Can Help You